ovity/octotree/README.md

 * Download the [Safari prebuilt package](https://github.com/buunguyen/octotree/tree/master/dist/octotree.safariextz)
 * Double click on the `octotree.safariextz` file once it finishes downloading
-* Click "Trust" when Safari asks to install the extension.
+* Click "Trust" when Safari asks to install the extension

 ### Install prebuilt packages (all browsers)